Worm's Eye View: Original play

 The play was first staged in October 1944 by Basil Thomas, of the Wolverhampton Repertory Company.
 It went on tour the following spring and did well but did not transfer to London due to a shortage of theatres.
 However in late 1945 the play was put on at the Embassy Theatre in Hampstead and in January 1946 was transferred to the Whitehall, starring Ronald Shiner.
 The play was a huge success, running for five and a half years, briefly beating Chu Chin Cow as the longest running play in London.
 In 1952 Drama magazine wrote "There can scarcely be an adult member of the population who is not thoroughly familiar with the doings of this group of R.A.F. billetees during the war."

 Production

 Filming took place at Hammersmith in late 1950.

 Reception

 Box office

 Worm's Eye View was the sixth most popular film at the British box office in 1951.
 It was particularly popular in Scotland.

-This encouraged the same production company to film another stage farce with Shiner, Relucant Heroes.
-This too was a large success.

 Critical reception

+The Monthly Film Bulletin wrote: "A screen adaptation of the popular stage comedy, Worm's Eye View would seem to have suffered or improved little in its transition.
+It is a comedy without a plot ...
+The humour is of the most hackneyed type, but in its crude way the film is competent enough."

+The Daily Film Renter wrote: "Ronald Shiner is, of course, word and timing perfect in his original role of Sam Porter, and all those who saw the play will no doubt enjoy another basinful in the new medium."

 TV Guide wrote, "some mild amusement is to be found here, particularly in the dialogue, though all in all this is nothing special.
 British filmgoers thought otherwise, though, making both the film and Shiner big successes."